nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ModuLink's data are saved as a JSON file `[JAR file location]/data/modulink.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: Caution:
+<div markdown="span" class="alert alert-warning">:warning: Caution:
 If your changes to the data file makes its format invalid, ModuLink will discard all data and start with an empty data file at the next run.
 </div>